-This report constitutes Deliverable 1.1 (Scoping paper - Review on health research and innovation priorities in Europe and China) as part of work package (WP) 1 (Assessment of strategic health priorities and the health research and innovation landscape in Europe and China) of the SENET project.
-D1.1 analyses and consolidates existing knowledge on current strategic health priorities and initiatives between Europe and China.
+This report (Scoping paper - Review on health research and innovation priorities in Europe and China) is part of work package (WP) 1 (Assessment of strategic health priorities and the health research and innovation landscape in Europe and China) of the SENET project.
+It analyses and consolidates existing knowledge on current strategic health priorities and initiatives between Europe and China.
 Specifically, this categorises the current and further priorities, action plans in health research and innovation in the EU and China, as well as relevant bilateral and multilateral agreements.

-Thus, D1.1 is developed under task 1.1, and aims to identify the priorities and action plans in health research and innovation in the EU and China as well as relevant bilateral and multilateral agreements.
+Thus, this report is developed under task 1.1, and aims to identify the priorities and action plans in health research and innovation in the EU and China as well as relevant bilateral and multilateral agreements.
 The main objective of the report is to identify health research and innovation priorities specifically on: